 Appropriate use of electronic devices and systems enrich the teaching and learning process by permitting access to external references and learning tools including online texts, interpretations, and other resources thereby connecting the classroom to the world.
 Use of electronic devices is inextricably linked to greater success in the acquisition of skills and competencies and prepares students for post-secondary education, the workplace and life.
 Use of electronic devices is not appropriate where safety is a concern.

 Classroom use of personal and school-issued electronic devices is subject to regulation by the teacher and a social contract is encouraged subject to classroom rules developed as part of the social contract.
+Use of personal electronic devices is not permitted in instructional Red Zones.

 The possession and use of personal Electronic Devices (E-Devices) is a privileged part of the educational experience.
 The school may revoke the privilege of possessing and using personal E-devices at any time at its sole discretion.
 Personal e-Devices include devices used to communicate, receive, send, store, record or listen to voice, text, digital, audio, video, photo, electronic or internet/cyberspace data, images and/or information which shall include but not be limited to smartphones, cellular phones, iPads, iPods, Personal Digital Assistants, MP3 Players, portable music players, laptops, CD players, game players, cameras, video cameras, GPS, etc. The school is not responsible for lost, damaged, or stolen personal e-devices, programs, or contents.